vebodev/rust-musl-builder-china/README.md

 # `rust-musl-builder`: Docker container for easily building static Rust binaries

-This repository is a fork of [ekidd/rust-musl-builder](https://github.com/emk/rust-musl-builder) image, with more recent dependencies (as of December 2022).
+This repository is a fork of [nasqueron/rust-musl-builder](https://github.com/nasqueron/rust-musl-builder), opted for China networks.

+## What is the headache of rust developers in China?

+1. Github is not stable to access.
+2. crates-io is quite frigle
+3. Ubuntu sources is slow.

 ## What is this?